 Who I Am

-I am an assistant professor of mathematics at St. Joseph's University researching probabilistic number theory.
+I am an assistant professor of mathematics at St. Joseph's University, New York researching probabilistic number theory.
 I made video lectures in my spare time as a public school teacher and graduate student, so I created this website to share them.
 The notes I use in the videos are also here on the video pages, so that students can write along with the videos.

 Curriculum Vitae